 Most of the rest of our volunteers serve as teaching assistants, and for one of those positions you should be fairly proficient on at least one instrument, or preferably two, (and/or be a good singer), and be interested in, or better yet have some experience in, teaching or helping teach.
 To this end, it helps to have at least one reference from someone the director knows and trusts, like for example any of the instructors she’s worked with in the past.

 You should like to work! as there is plenty of work involved in running the camp.
-Some of it is fun (playing music for the clogging class, working with an admired instructor in the morning classes, etc) and some more mundane (moving chairs around, staffing the registration table, running errands, etc).
+Some of it is fun (playing music for the clogging class, working with an admired instructor in the morning classes, etc) and some more mundane (parking cars, putting up signs, running errands, etc).
 But in any case, a good attitude about working in general is definitely a desirable attribute for any potential camp volunteer.

 Then there are certain skills that are definite pluses.
 For example, help is always needed with publicity.
 This involves knowing your way around the internet and being able to find where musicians are likely to discover links to the camp website; chatting it up on Facebook or other similar sites; contacting radio stations, newspapers, newsletters, music teachers, etc; helping make sure we have fliers at bluegrass and oldtime events, etc etc etc. If this is something you’d be good at and like to do, you would be a very valuable volunteer and since most of this work happens before camp, you wouldn’t be obligated to do as much work at the camp itself.

 Graphic artists also could provide valuable help, website managers and other people who are good with computers in general.